Socialsuite

 Deep Water Gradient

-The ocean-to-lagoon gradient became the brand's signature surface — used in hero moments and key brand statements.
-It carries depth without becoming decorative, and it's the single most identifiable element of the brand's digital expression.
+The ocean-to-lagoon gradient became the brand's signature surface, used in hero moments and key brand statements.
+It's the single most identifiable element of the brand's digital expression.

 Typography